PumucklRandom/language-decoder/README.md

 # Language Decoder

-Translates a source text word by word (decoding) to a desired target text, using Google Translator.
+The LanguageDecoder is used to translate a text from a source language to a given target language word by word (decoding).
+Therefor the Google translator is used to generate a decoded text file.
+After checking the decoded text file, the decoding can be converted to a pdf file.